tc39/proposal-weakrefs/README.md

 The proposed specification allows conforming implementations to skip calling finalization callbacks for any reason or no reason.
 Some reasons why many JS environments and implementations may omit finalization callbacks:
 - If the program shuts down (e.g., process exit, closing a tab, navigating away from a page), finalization callbacks typically don't run on the way out.
 (Discussion: [#125](https://github.com/tc39/proposal-weakrefs/issues/125))
-- If the FinalizationRegistry becomes "dead" (basically, unreachable), then finalization callbacks registered against it might not run.
+- If the FinalizationRegistry becomes "dead" (approximately, unreachable), then finalization callbacks registered against it might not run.
 (Discussion: [#66](https://github.com/tc39/proposal-weakrefs/issues/66))

 All that said, sometimes finalizers are the right answer to a problem.
 The following examples show a few important problems that would be difficult to solve without finalizers.